Froggy Ball

 Froggy Ball (Grodan Boll) is a character from Kalle Stropp och Grodan Boll which is a series of Swedish books, radio shows and movies created by Thomas Funck.
 He first appeared in a radio show in 1954.
 The character disappeared around the early 1960s, but made a comeback in 1971 in his second radio show named "Veckans tisdag" which is Swedish for "Weekly Tuesday".

 Froggy Ball appeared in comic books from 1955-1960 which were drawn by Nils Egerbrandt.

+In the late 2010s, Froggy Ball became an internet meme.
+The character was appropriated as a symbol by the Swedish far-right in a way that is similar to how American comic character Pepe the Frog was appropriated by the alt-right movement.